gilliM/funathon-project1/README.md

 The script to convert French labelled data to English is stored in `temp/0_generate_input.py`.

 ## Admin
+They are **two sources of truth** in the folder :
+- the Qmd files
+- the scripts in the solution folder.

+A script transforms qmd files into scripts that will be used.

+### Extract code from QMD to interim solutions
 A script transforms .qmd files from `subject/file.qmd` into `intermediate_solutions/script.py`.
 The script extracts all code in the listed qmd files that are in **executable code cells**, meaning starting with the exact set of character: \`\`\`\{python.
 Code cell starting with \`\`\` python for example won't be pasted into the intermediate solution scripts.